How does the QuickBooks Online integration work?

 • Garnishments

-If “auto-push” is enabled, then the payroll will be automatically pushed to the general ledger as a new journal entry when the payroll moves to the “processing” status from the “pending” status.
+When “auto-push” is enabled, then the payroll will be automatically pushed to the general ledger as a new journal entry when the payroll moves to the “processing” status from the “pending” status.

-Q: Which payrolls can be pushed to QuickBooks Online?
+Which payrolls can be pushed to QuickBooks Online?

 Only Eddy-managed payrolls can be pushed between Eddy and QuickBooks Online.
 Non-managed historical payrolls cannot be pushed between these systems.

-No, but if this becomes necessary our payroll support team can assist with a manual push.
+Eddy does not support a manual push in the product UI.If this becomes necessary our payroll support team can assist with a manual push.

 Note: Eddy does not guard against duplicate entries in the general ledger, so a manual push can lead to having duplicate entries.

-Q: What is the date used for the journal entry?
+Date used for the journal entry

 The Journal entry’s transaction date will be the approval deadline for payrolls that are run through Eddy.
 This date coincides with the date that the cash requirement is pulled from your company bank account.
 If a payroll doesn’t have an approval deadline, the transaction date will default to the payroll’s payday.